logseq/docs/db-version-changes.md

 * For browsers, currently only one tab can be open.
 This is a limitation we hope to remove later.
 * `All Pages` view can toggle between table and list view.
 * Run the command `Customize appearance` to display a modal of appearance related settings.
+* For developers, there is a `Validate current graph` command.

 ### Changes by Feature